maskalix/craftybot/README.md

 - used to control https://craftycontrol.com servers
 - docker image on [maskalicz/craftybot](https://hub.docker.com/repository/docker/maskalicz/craftybot)

+## How it works?
+- slash command /serverinfo in any Discord channel you invited your bot to :)

 ## What is needed?
 - crafty username
 - crafty password